 Likewise, one will note 21% of their bacterial exclusion organisms formed colonies on 3M RYM and two Bacillus species are shown.
 This, once again, emphasizes the fallacy of conflating Bacillus genus and species and assuming the Yeast and Mold specificity in RYM plating.

 An alternative hypothesis requires mentioning.
-Since Bacillus has a faster doubling time than yeast and molds, it is possible to have a lawn of bacteria that is no longer an individual colony.
+Since Bacillus has a faster doubling time than yeast and molds, it is possible to have a lawn of bacteria that is no longer an individual colony as a backdrop to fungal colonies emerging on them.
 In this case the bacteria may outnumber the fungi gDNA in DNA purification and dominate the sequencing data.
-Given its clear from 3Ms exclusion data that their plates can grow bacteria and these plates were grown for several days, this cant be ruled out.
+Given its clear from 3Ms exclusion data that their plates can grow bacteria (Bacillus) and these plates were grown for several days, this cant be ruled out.
 Very deep sequencing may reveal low levels of background fungal DNA.